 Although the sun and warm weather are great at getting dogs dry, they might not always have time to do the job before it’s time to hop in the car and go home.
 Thus towels for drying your pet come in handy.
 You can shop my dog breed design towels over at Zazzle.

 If your dog likes to play in the water and fetch toys, don’t forget to bring some floating water toys with you.

-Any dog owner knows that dog poo bags are always a necessity to carry around, but personally I also like to bring some wipes and trash bags with us to the dog beach just in case there is something to clean up such as dirty paws.
+Any dog owner knows that dog poo bags are a necessity to carry around.
+However, I also like to bring some wipes and trash bags with us to the dog beach just in case there is something to clean up… such as dirty paws.

-Personally my dogs always have their identity tags attached to their collars.
+My dogs always have their identity tags attached to their collars.
 If your dog is going to be spending time off leash, it is a good idea to have him wear a pet tag just in case he gets lost.
 You can browse my pet tag designs in my Zazzle store.
-View dog breed specific tags and miscellaneous tag designs.
+View dog breed design tags here and miscellaneous tag designs here.

 If you don’t want to or can’t let your dog off leash at the beach, it is a good idea to bring along some kind of long leash so that your dog has room to play or swim around.
-A flexi type of leash could work or a light weight nylon type of leash, for example.
-Just make sure the leash doesn’t get tangled around your dog, bushes, trees and the like.
+A retractable type leash could work or a light weight nylon type of leash, for example.
+Just make sure the leash doesn’t get tangled around your dog, bushes, trees etc.

 This is something that is always a good thing to have in handy in case a minor accident happens.

 If your dog is not a good swimmer, make sure he is wearing a life vest and always keep an eye on him.

 Be Aware Of Local Dangers & Heat Stroke